 - The defendant knowingly and unlawfully used or obtained or tried to use or obtain the victim's motor vehicle; and

-The defendant did so with the intent to permanently or temporarily do one
+- The defendant did so with the intent to permanently or temporarily do one of the following:

 - Deprive the victim of his or her right to the motor vehicle, or

 - Appropriate the motor vehicle to his or hers own use or to a person's use who was not entitled to it.

 Grand theft of a motor vehicle is charged as a third-degree felony under Florida law, punishable by up to five years in prison and up to $5,000 fines.

 In Miami, carjacking is defined as taking a motor vehicle through the use of force, violence, fear, or assault, with the intent to permanently or temporarily deprive the owner of the vehicle.